vannaksuos/ReadMe-Generator/readme.md

 * Tests
 * Questions
 # Installation
-This section is for instruction on how to install it
+This section will explain how to install it
 # Usage
-This section in instruction on how to use it
+This section will explain how to use it
 # License;
 Copyright (c) 2020 Vannak Suos